 A Bit of History

-Windmills began as a Dutch grocery store selling homemade specialities back in 1983.
+Windmills began as a Dutch grocery store selling homemade specialties back in 1983.
 It then became a popular breakfast and lunch cafe.
-The establishment moved to its present location on Princess street ten years later to become a full-service restaurant.
+The establishment moved to its present location on Princess Street ten years later to become a full-service restaurant.
 It has since become a very successful restaurant in downtown Kingston.

-Windmills offer an eclectic menu from around world.
+Windmills offers an eclectic menu featuring dishes from around the world.
 They strive to serve locally produced ingredients whenever possible.
-They are often the go to place for breakfast and brunch.
+Many locals consider it the go-to place for breakfast and brunch.

-Windmills is a medium sized restaurant with a rectangular configuration.
-As you walk in, you are exposed to their warm brown brick wall in the front half of the restaurant.
+Windmills is a medium-sized restaurant with a rectangular configuration.
+As you walk in, you are exposed to their warm, brown, brick wall in the front half of the restaurant.
 Towards the rear are white drywall panels separated by black columns.
-Adorned on these wall are beautiful paintings.
+Adorning these walls are beautiful paintings.
 These are periodically changed so there is always new artwork to be seen.

 There was a mix of different tables and chairs.
-On one side were brown wooden tables and what looked like metal chairs with a wooden seats.
-Our table, on the opposite side of the room, was wooden and painted black.
+On one side were brown wooden tables and what looked like metal chairs with wooden seats.
+Our table on the opposite side of the room was wooden and painted black.
 The chairs were also black and made out of wood.
 I was sitting on a banquette.

 They have a Mediterranean-influenced menu.
 However, you will also see some Asian dishes as well.
 We were here for lunch so this menu represents their lunch menu.

 For appetizers, they serve Soup Du Jour, Spinach, Chipotle & Artichoke Dip, Mixed Baby Greens, Herbed Goat Cheese Salad, Granny Smith & Baby Spinach Salad, Cobb Salad with Chicken Paillard, Classic Caesar and Asian Noodle Salad.
 Their appetizers range from $3.95 to $16.00.